What it is like to Performance with a Chorus

 choiristers of our synphony arrived at what they call the stage entrance, which is not for public access.
 It’s like a whole separate building from the hall itself.

-Once there, it was time to warm up our voices ready to perform.
-Then it was explained about the layout of the stage and how we would enter and leave the stage.
-Then we have sung our piece through.
+Once there, we warm up our voices ready and it is explained about the layout of the stage and how we would enter and leave the stage.
+Then we sing our piece through.

-I was shocked at how awful it sounded in the staging suite.
-It was extremely loud to my ears but apparently, it is normal.
-We were given instructions on sections that needed slight modification while on stage.
-My brain was in overload which added to my nerves.
+It can be a shock at how awful it sounds.
+It can be extremely loud to my ears.
+It apparently is normal.
+We are also given instructions on sections that need slight modification while on stage.
+My brain can in overload which can add to my nerves.

-Then there was the wait for the call to enter the stage.
-Then it was time to sing my heart out.
+Then comes the moment when it is time to sing my heart out.
 Not exactly though.
-Because you can’t just go for it.
-As a chorister, I’m part of a team.
-I’m there to express the music, with all the varying dynamics etc, with the tempo changes etc. I listen carefully to each note around me and the breathing of others to make my entrances spot on.
+Because you cant just go for it.
+As a choirister, I’m part of a team.
+I’m there to express the music, with all the varying dymanics etc, with the tempo changes etc. I listen arefully to each note around me and the breathing to make my entrances spot on.
 I listen for the subtle tempo changes that the conductor might give.

 As the piece draws to a close, the excitement builds as I realize that I have just completed my first performance doing something I love.
-And as I have sung the last cadence, I was left with a feeling of exhaustion, but also felt my crying for joy.
+And as I sang the last cadence, I was left with a feeling of exhaustion and felt my crying for joy.
 I was left on a high as I left the stage.